git-town/git-town/website/src/stacked-changes.md

 ```

 If you ship feature branches via the code hosting API or web UI, run
-`git sync --all` or `git sync` on the youngest child branch to update the
+`git sync --all`, or `git sync` on the youngest child branch, to update the
 lineage.

 ## Synchronizing our work with the rest of the world